aliz-ai/ml-spec-2022/Demo #2/README.md

 ### Code implementation
-The architecture flow of the solution is fivefold:
+This solution is composed of five steps:
 - data exploration
 - data validation
 - modelling
 - evaluation
 - model deployment

-To do so, run in this order the following notebooks:
+To go through the solution, run the notebooks in the notebook folder in the following order:
 1. EDA & Feature selection
 2. Data validation
 3. Training experiments
 4. Model hyperparameter tuning & evaluation
 5. Model serving & deployment testing

+Ensure that you have correctly set up the environment and started the MLFlow server prior to running the notebooks.

-#### Train data - EDA & Feature selection
+#### EDA & Feature selection
-This notebook makes the initial sanity checks and runs a SweetViz profiling on the original training data.
+In this notebook, we performed initial sanity checks and EDA on the training and testing dataset.
+We used `SweetViz` to perform the EDA steps.
+It is also in this notebook that we discussed engineering and feature selection.

 Engineering and selection of features is discussed here.